sulimgar/yandexgallery/README.md

 ## Synopsis

 Gallery made for Yandex Coding School.
 This app loads photos from VK groups using VK API.
+Thanks to Roskomnadzor server can be unreachable in order to use the app consider using VPN.

 # Installation